Optimizing JavaScript Content for Search Indexing

 3. Mobile Usability Report: Ensure mobile-friendly pages, as JavaScript errors can affect responsive design.

-Using Fetch as Google Tool
+Using Fetch as a Google Tool

 This tool simulates how Googlebot fetches and renders your pages: